 Only Musikgarten has a program that addresses the unique developmental needs of children at each age up to age nine!
 Each of the classes are interrelated, as they were written for children to grow-up with Musikgarten.
 This sequential planning also makes it easier for the students to grow in their musical competence and graduate to instrument playing.

-At this stage, students are systematically introduced to the families of orchestral instruments (brass, percussion, woodwinds, and strings) and different styles of music (Great Britain, Germany, the Amerindians, and the African-American heritage.)
-Also at this stage of development, the concept of musical notation is introduced (the association of visual graphics with the aural patterns they have come to recognize in previous classes).
+Music Makers: At Home in the World. (ages 5-6).
+At this stage, students are systematically introduced to the families of orchestral instruments (brass, percussion, woodwinds, and strings) in our program.
+The concept of musical notation is introduced (the association of visual graphics with the aural patterns they have come to recognize in previous classes).
 There is a new emphasis on ensemble development (two-sections of instruments, duets, beginning rounds, borduns, ostinati, etc.) Children receive their own notebook album for their compositions, flash cards, dictation activities, and instrument pages.

 Yes, in most cases.
 Musikgarten classes develop students' aural senses more than other pre-piano methods.
 The Music Makers: At the Keyboard classes are taught in a group session, so that children learn from each other and grow in their comfort of playing with and in front of one another.